tjfontaine/cloudnative/application-development/cicd/jenkinsx/tutorial.md

 # Jenkins X: Cloud Native Continuous Integration and Deployment

 In the open source and self-hosted space, Jenkins has been the dominant player for years.
 But, it requires some work, most of which is repetitive and invites error.
 You know what that is like, finding the right set of plugins, designing the CD process, writing pipeline definitions, etc...
-This "lego" approach is the strength, and some would argue, the weakness of Jenkins.
+This "Lego" approach is the strength, and some would argue, the weakness of Jenkins.
 Jenkins X has come to simplify how to work with continuous delivery and Kubernetes.

 Here are a few of the ways Jenkins X removes some complexity from your life: